abhishek-archlinux/AnimeWatch/README.md

 python-pillow {For Image Processing}

-python-beautifulsoup4 {For parsing webpage}
+python-beautifulsoup4 {For scrapping webpage}

+python-lxml {Internal parser used in beautifulsoup4 for advance features}

-python-pycurl {Main library for fetching pages}
+python-pycurl {Main library for fetching web pages}

+python-urllib3 {Alternative python library for fetching web pages}

+libtorrent-rasterbar {since version 2.5.0-0, For Torrent Streaming Support}

+python3-libtorrent (for Ubuntu 14.04 and 16.04, since version 2.5.0-0)

+youtube-dl {for YouTube Support}

+python3-dbus {for MPRIS DBus support}

 ffmpegthumbnailer(Thumbnail Generator for Local Files)